 Logons to the SQL Server database system

-Each of the compliance regulations requires user logons to the system to be tracked and documented –every logon event must be captured, regardless being unsuccessful or not.
+Each of the compliance regulations requires user logons to the system to be tracked and documented –every logon event must be captured, unsuccessful or not.
 Again, with no exceptions, logon attempts by administrative personnel must be audited.

 Audited information about logon events are provided with the following ApexSQL Audit reports: